- Postdoctoral Researcher, Florida State University, 1995-1998

 - Tree of Life page for Aspredinid Catfishes

 - Tree of Life page for Mochokid Catfishes

 Selected Media Appearances

-- 2019: Tuscaloosa News “Bama Bug Fest will feature variety of creepy-crawlies”
+- 2019, July: Interviewed by Tuscaloosa News article for article entitled “Bama Bug Fest will feature variety of creepy-crawlies”.